2026 ChampCar Championship

 • Pit availability: pit road opens after all cars have left pit road.
 A car may enter pits after completing one lap around the track.

-• Fueling on that first pass: permitted once pits are officially open as above.
+• Fueling on that first pass: permitted once pits are officially open.

 • If a car runs out of fuel on track: the tow truck will be dispatched after the race starts.